 The Caribbean fits the image of a dream holiday in every way.
 You’ll find everything you need here to have a wonderful break.
 From white, sandy beaches to rain forests with a diverse range of animal and plant life, and of course the generous hospitality of the locals.
 Treat yourself to the delicious Caribbean food and the selection of activities on land and in the water will provide you with plenty of variety.
 If you’re looking for a dream holiday, the Caribbean has lots of destinations that will give you exactly that.
-I’m going to share with you the most popular destinations for a holiday in the Caribbean.
-But first of all, let me tell you the best time to visit this paradise in the Atlantic Ocean.
+I’m going to share with you where to get the best holiday deals for the Caribbean and what are the most popular destinations for a cheap holiday in the Caribbean.

 - A trip to the Caribbean – popular destinations

 - The Dominican Republic – a beach paradise

 - Puerto Rico – home of the Piña Colada

 - Jamaica – reggae, Rasta and the Ras Natango Gallery

 - St. Maarten – more than just the most dangerous airport in the world

 - St. Lucia – romantic island with spectacular nature

 - Curacao – the island with two faces

 - Trinidad and Tobago – the sister islands of the Caribbean